Setting a Foundation for Literacy and Reading for Autistic Individuals: A Step by Step Guide

 4) Reading to Your Child

 We are all told to read to our children, but if you really want to make a connection, then make sure that you choose stories that your child will understand and that are within her/his experience.
 Many children like to hear the same story over and over again – it’s O.K.!
 Hearing the same story can be a very reassuring experience.
 You can always pair it with a new story and gradually build up the number of stories your child enjoys.
-As your read, see if you can engage your child in pointing to favourite characters (e.g. Clifford, Thomas) and familiar objects, establishing joint attention.
+As your read, see if you can engage your child in pointing to favorite characters (e.g. Clifford, Thomas) and familiar objects, establishing joint attention.
 Model the action and assist the child to point gradually fading the assistance

 5) The Alphabet